 Stroll around with a camera: the beautiful landscape will mesmerize you to spend the whole day here.
 Magnificent views will convince you that this is indeed a holy land.

 During the Hokkaido lavender blooming season in July, there are many visitors, and on the weekends, the parking lot is crammed with a long line of cars forming before noon.

 We recommend visiting Farm Tomita in the morning before the crowds descend.
 Especially if you are planning on visiting these Hokkaido lavender fields, there is some traveling to do and the roads will be crowded, so we propose that you start your sightseeing from here.

 Hours: Normal operation hours planned (December to March will be operated as WHITE SEASON)

 *Shops, cafes will have different operations hours depending on the facility and season.
 Please check the website.

-2. Choei Lavender Farm: Ride the Ski Lift and View Lavender Flower Fields from Above
+2. Choei Lavender Farm: View Lavender Flower Fields From Above!

 After Farm Tomita, head on over to Choei Lavender Farm, which is about a three-minute drive away.
 This is a hidden gem for viewing lavender.
-Hop on the ski lift and see the lavender fields on the slope!
-(Round trip fair: high school students and up, 300 yen; elementary and middle school, 200 yen)
+Hop on the ski lift and see these Furano flower fields on the slope!

 Enjoy the view going up the slope and once at the top look back to see the magnificent vista!